invo-innovation/functions/README.md

 > Tip: creating a new Functions project: https://docs.microsoft.com/en-us/azure/azure-functions/functions-develop-vs-code?tabs=csharp

 2. Add a HTTP trigger function that takes 2 numbers as parameters (either in body or URL your choice) and make the function return the result of adding both numbers together.
-3. instead of returning the results send the results (HTTP POST) to the following URL: [TODO NEW URL]
+3. instead of returning the results send the results (HTTP POST) to the following URL: https://webhook.site/a01b6c75-3bc8-4fbc-a0b3-630b4943f4a5

 ---
 ### Lab 3: